About Jo bangles

 Jo Bangles is the longest standing president of one chapter of the largest lesbian organisation in the world, Dykes on Bikes Melbourne.
 Approaching 10 years in the top job Jo Bangles has evolved the club into an iconic membership based organisation gaining respect from the wider community and empowering its members to actively participate with passion and purpose.

-She is also the Co-President of Geelong Rainbow Inc, a not for profit LGBTIQ organisation based in her home town, Geelong.
+She is also the President of Geelong Rainbow Inc, a not for profit LGBTIQ organisation based in her home town, Geelong.
 In addition to this she is a founding organiser of the Geelong Rainbow Festival which began in 2018, and brings thousands of rainbow people together to celebrate LGBTIQ culture.
 Jo Bangles also organised the largest Geelong Pride March in 2019 which saw over 2,000 LGBTIQ community members and their allies march in celebration and solidarity.

-Being recognised for her years in community work in a nomination for the GLOBE LGBTIQ person of the year 2019, Jo Bangles has become one of the most recognisable faces in Australia’s LGBTIQ community.
+Being recognised for her years in community work in a nomination for the GLOBE LGBTIQ person of the year 2019, Jo Bangles has become one of the most recognisable leaders in Australia’s LGBTIQ community.
 She was also featured as a model in the Bonds Australia ‘OUT NOW’ exhibition in early 2020 sharing her story with mainstream social media.

-Graduating from the Leadership Victoria LGBTI Leadership program in 2018, Jo Bangles is on a journey to pass on her story and learnings about what it takes to be a great leader to the next generation.
+Graduating from the Leadership Victoria LGBTIQ Leadership program in 2018, Jo Bangles is on a journey to pass on her story and learnings about what it takes to be a great leader to the next generation.

 Develop an understanding of the lived experience of LGBTIQA+ people working and playing in regional Victoria.
 Learn how to promote inclusion in your workplace, community organisation or sporting club.